lfe/blog/src/_posts/2014-12-14-1645-lutil-050-composition-predicates-core.md

 ```

 As promised, ``->>`` does the opposite of ``->`` in that the output from one
-function is *appeneded* to the arguments for the next call.
+function is *appended* to the arguments for the next call.
 In other words, the
 output of the previous call is the last argument in the next call.